lizruonan/lizruonan/README.md

-### Hi there 👋
+### About Me 👩‍🦳
 My name is Liz Zhao.
-I'm a math witch 👩‍🦳🔮 taking on a journey in the AI industry 🤖.
+I'm a math witch :') taking on a journey in the AI industry 🤖.

 <!--
 **lizruonan/lizruonan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.